yochaigal/cairn/resources/frequently-asked-questions.md

  **Barry**: _"All right, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over it, blocking the sunlight.
 Hopefully that'll make the pods close up!"_

+ **Barry**: _"All right, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over it, blocking the sunlight.
+Hopefully that'll make the pods close up!"_

+**Warden**: _"You carefully lay your sleeping blanket between to trunks, casting a shadow over the blue pods of the plant below.
+Immediately they begin to close, just enough to allow a careful person to squeeze around them."_

+**Esther**: _"Excellent.
+I'm going to carefully extract one of the leaves for later... purposes, then pass move on."_

  **What if none of the PCs had any relevant experience or expertise?**
  - Had there been no PC with the **Herbalist** background, the Warden would likely have declared the PCs ignorant of the plant's properties, and (hopefully) the players would try to learn more by asking questions and experimentation.
  - If a PC had a _tangential_ background (like the **Hunter**) the Warden could let the [Fates decide](/cairn-srd/#die-of-fate) and roll 1d6.
 The higher the roll, the more likely the PC would know something relevant or useful.